We are the dedicated commercialization arm of the University of Alberta.

 Ready to get started?

-We will assemble the right team to explore your business needs and connect you with the resources to help you move forward.
+By filling out our request form it will enable us to assemble the right team to explore your business needs and connect you with the resources to help you move forward.